 Fold the dough again, business letter style.
 Lower third up the center,

-and upper third down.
-And this is now your first fold.
+and the upper third down.
+And this is now your first fold (or first turn).
 Wrap this in plastic and refrigerate for 1 hour or freeze for 30 minutes.

 We need to repeat this rolling and folding three more times.
 Again, after chilling the dough, position it so that the short side is facing you.
 Repeat the process, rolling the dough to a 15 x 10 inch rectangle then folding it business letter style.